rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 ---

 ## :simple-docker: 3.
 Build and Deploy!
-Now your Netbox is configured and ready for deployment, follow the commands below and build the new instance of Netbox!
+Now your Netbox is configured and ready for deployment, follow the commands below and build the new Netbox instance!

 1. Build the image:
 ```bash
 docker compose build --no-cache
 ```

-2. Start the containers:
+2. Bring up the containers:
 ```bash
 docker compose up -d
 ```

-After the containers are up, execute the commands below to copy the static files requested by the Napalm plugin.
+After the containers come up, execute the commands below to copy the static files requested by the Napalm plugin.

 1. First, change the permissions of the files using the command below:
 ```bash